 Divine Mercy is not an idea or concept, nor is it merely a gift.
 Divine Mercy is a Person: The Person of Jesus Christ

 But joy always returns for those who love God.
 On this Divine Mercy Sunday, Popes John XXIII and John Paul II were canonized.
-John Paul II is now Pope St. John Paul II the Great.
-This truly magnificent man, whose life so thoroughly displayed heroic virtue, will always be remembered by me as the “Pope of Mercy.”
+St. John Paul II, a truly magnificent man, whose life so thoroughly displayed heroic virtue, will always be remembered by me as the “Pope of Mercy.”

 The Feast of Divine Mercy finds its origin, in part, with St. Faustina and her visions and conversations with Jesus.
 Consequently, we sometimes hear the question, “Is it scriptural?” from other Christian brethren.
 That question is answered if we but briefly explore what—or better yet who—Divine Mercy is.
 The fact is, the Church’s doctrine concerning Divine Mercy is not based on St. Faustina’s revelations but on Tradition and Scripture.